Mo. 39° / 66°

 “Always remember where you came from.
 You’re ATSU-KCOM.
 You’re going to be outstanding physicians, you’re compassionate, dedicated, you have all the skills and knowledge, and we wish you the best,” Dr. Wilson said.

-Students also took part in a pinning ceremony marking their membership in the Arnold P. Gold Foundation Gold Humanism Honor Society, an organization which champions humanism in healthcare.
+Students also took part in a pinning ceremony with the Arnold P. Gold Foundation Gold Humanism Honor Society, an organization which champions humanism in healthcare.

 Students work to place pins on their lapels.
 One student is looking down at the pin, while the other uses their hands to place the pin on their jacket.